pcorey/pcorey.github.io/_posts/2019-09-13-obverse-and-under.markdown

 ---
 layout: post
 title:  "Obverse and Under"
 excerpt: "Have you ever thought of JSON parsing and serialization as a domain transformation?
-If not, expand your brain a bit with this overview of J's concept of \"obverse\" verbs and the \"under\" conjunction."
+If not, forcibly expand your brain a bit with this overview of J's concept of \"obverse\" verbs and the \"under\" conjunction."
 author: "Pete Corey"
 date:   2019-09-13
 tags: ["J"]